DaltonMcCleery/laravel-quick-start/README.md

     }
 ```

-Lastly, add a checkbox field to that Model's Nova resource, like so:
+Next, add a checkbox field to that Model's Nova resource, like so:

 ```php
 Boolean::make('Create New Revision', 'create_new_revision')